 What are the doshas?

 From the perspective of Ayurveda, everything on the planet (including us) is made up of different combinations of five elements: earth, water, fire, air and ethers.
-The elements, in turn, form the three doshas – vata, pitta and kapha.
-Each dosha is composed of two elements and are responsible for various functions in the body and mind.
+The elements, in turn, form the three doshas — vata, pitta and kapha.
+Each dosha is composed of two elements and is responsible for various functions in the body and mind.

 You may be surprised to learn that you have all three doshas present in you.
-They are all necessary for living, but they appear in each person in different amounts.
+Each are necessary for living, but they appear in each person in different amounts.
 Most people have two primary doshas.
 Some people have one primary and, less frequently, some have a constitution in which all three doshas are present in equal amounts.

 Responsibilities and qualities of the doshas